air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 4. For each "IC from subsidiary", create a csv file

 # Solution

-To view the solution in a Jupyter notebook, click [here](https://nbviewer.jupyter.org/github/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.ipynb).
+To view the explanation and solution code in a Jupyter notebook, click [here](https://nbviewer.jupyter.org/github/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.ipynb).

+To view the code in a python file, click[here](https://github.com/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.py).

+To test the solution, put the python file or jupyter notebook and the Excel file in a same directory and run the codes.
+You will find several csv files generated in the same directory.

+# Cheers!

+There are some tasks not only takes your time but also make you brain dead.
+With some extra knowledge, we can kill those brainless jobs and make you time more valuable.
+Cheers! :)